microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/site-delta.md

 #### Response

 The following example shows the response that includes the first page of changes and the **@odata.nextLink** property that indicates that no more sites are available in the current set of sites.
-Your app should continue to request the URL value of **@odata.nextLink** until all pages of sites have been retrieved.
+Your app should continue to request the URL value of **@odata.nextLink** until all pages of sites are retrieved.

 <!-- { "blockType": "response", "@odata.type": "Collection(microsoft.graph.site)", "truncated": true, "scope": "site.read" } -->